 Who Wears A Tactical Watch?

 Anyone can wear a tactical watch but they’re mostly used by people who spend a great deal of time outdoors in often less than ideal conditions.
-That would include first responders, police officers, extreme athletes, rescue workers, firefighters, hunters and more.
+That would include first responders, police officers (self defence), extreme athletes, rescue workers, firefighters, hunters and more.

 Things To Look For When Buying A Tactical Watch